datalens-tech/datalens/README.md

 DataLens supports the following roles:

+- `datalens.viewer`: allows viewing all collections and workbooks, but does not allow creating or editing any object.
+- `datalens.editor`: includes the `datalens.viewer` role and allows creating, editing and deleting any object.
+- `datalens.admin`: currently equal to `datalens.editor`.
+In the future releases, users with this role will be able to manage system-wide settings and perform administrative functions.

 datalens.viewer - allows view collections and workbooks of any user and doesn't allow to edit or create new ones. datalens.editor – includes datalens.viewer role and allows to edit, delete and create new collection or workbook for any user. datalens.admin - includes datalens.editor role and will give possibility to change installation settings in future.